CLTsolutions/the_rubyist/docs/modules.md

 If two modules shared the same method, the look up path will find the method in the most recently mixed in module.
-If module is added to the class using `prepend`, the object looks in that module first before it looks at the class.
+If a module is added to the class using `prepend`, the object looks in that module first before it looks at the class.

 #### The rules of method lookup